allegro/blog/_posts/2021-03-19-kotlin-scripting.md

 kscript first-script.kts
 ```

 This tool was created in 2016.
-In the beginning kotlin wasn't feature-rich enough to be a viable alternative in the
+In the beginning Kotlin wasn't feature-rich enough to be a viable alternative in the
 shell.
 [The great talk on Kotlin Conf by Holger Brandl](https://www.youtube.com/watch?v=cOJPKhlRa8c) shows the
 history of the uprising and explained that initially the tool was created for data science purpose.